-|Neptune 3 Applications||Description|
+|Neptune 3 Apps||Description|

-|Vehicle Application (||Show a 3D visualization of the car with its common settings and information, e.g. vehicle settings, energy information, doors and tires.|
+|Vehicle App (||Shows a 3D visualization of the car with its common settings and information, such as vehicle settings, energy information, doors and tires.|

-|Music Application (||Media application that can play the music that is indexed by the Qt IVI using Qt Multimedia backend.|
+|Music App (||A Media app that can play music that was previously indexed by Qt IVI using the Qt Multimedia backend.|

-|Map Application (||Map application is created using MapBoxGL plugin from Qt Location having some common navigation features, e.g. set destination, show current location, show direction to home or work from current location.
-The Map application also support offline map view.|
+|Maps App (||A Maps app that is created using the MapBoxGL plugin from Qt Location that has some common navigation features, such as set a destination, show the current location, and show the direction to home or work from the current location.
+The Maps app can also be viewed offline.|

-|Calendar Application (||An organizer application with some dummy data showing set of appointments, current-year calendar and dummy weather forecast with mockup data.
-There is no real backend yet for this application.|
+|Calendar App (||An organizer app with some dummy data showing a set of appointments, the current year calendar and dummy weather forecast with mockup data.
+Currently, there is no real backend implemented. for this app.|

-|Phone Application (||Phone application with dummy contact list which can be simulated.
-There is no real backend yet for this application.|
+|Phone App (||A Phone app with a dummy contact list, that can be simulated.
+Currently, there is no real backend implemented for this app.|

-|Tuner Application (||Media application that have pre-set of station list which are provided by the simulation backend from Qt IVI.|
+|Tuner App (||A media app that has a pre-set station list, provided by the simulation backend from Qt IVI.|

-|Application Store (||Allows the user to install applications from Neptune Deployment Store to Neptune 3.
-There are few applications available, e.g. Spotify, Netflix, Web Radio App, Same Game.
-User can also uninstall these external installed apps using the Application Store.|
+|Downloads App (||Allows the user to install apps from the Neptune Deployment Store to Neptune 3 UI.
+There are a few apps available, such as Spotify, Netflix, Web Radio App, and Same Game.
+Users can also uninstall these external apps using the Downloads app.|

-|General Settings (||General Settings provides a set of common UI settings, such as language settings, theme settings, date and time settings, as well as color settings.|
+|General Settings ||General Settings provides a set of common UI settings, such as language settings, theme settings, date and time settings, as well as color settings.|